fleetdm/fleet/handbook/people.md

 ### Hiring a new team member

-1. Reach out to Mike and Zach and give them an opportunity to meet the candidate.

-2. Research compensation using [Pave](https://www.pave.com), making sure to adjust for the cost of living where the candidate will do the work. *If you're unsure of your findings, ask for help from Mike.*
+1. Reach out to People Operations, who will research compensation using [Pave](https://www.pave.com), making sure to adjust for the cost of living where the candidate will do the work. *If unsure of your findings, ask for help from the CEO.*

-3. Share the compensation information you've gathered with Eric.
-Eric will confirm the information with Mike and document this decision in the [compensation decisions document](https://docs.google.com/document/d/1NQ-IjcOTbyFluCWqsFLMfP4SvnopoXDcX0civ-STS5c/edit) for future reference.
+2. People Ops will document this decision in the [compensation decisions document](https://docs.google.com/document/d/1NQ-IjcOTbyFluCWqsFLMfP4SvnopoXDcX0civ-STS5c/edit) for future reference.

-4. After compensation has been determined, create two documents for the candidate:
+3. After compensation has been determined, People Ops will create two documents for the candidate:

    - [Exit scenarios (template)](https://docs.google.com/spreadsheets/d/1k2TzsFYR0QxlD-KGPxuhuvvlJMrCvLPo2z8s8oGChT0/copy)
    - [Informal offer email (template)](https://docs.google.com/document/d/1zpNN2LWzAj-dVBC8iOg9jLurNlSe7XWKU69j7ntWtbY/copy)

-   Change the name of the documents accordingly (e.g., "[candidate's name]'s a copy of exit scenarios") and link to the exit scenarios spreadsheet from the offer email.
+People Ops will change the name of the documents accordingly (e.g., "[candidate's name]'s a copy of exit scenarios") and link to the exit scenarios spreadsheet from the offer email.

-5. Prepare the informal offer email.
+4. People Ops will prepare the informal offer email.
 You'll need to add the following information to the template:
    - Candidate's name and email address
    - Candidate's start date
    - Candidate's compensation
-   - Candidate's reporting manager
+   - Candidate's manager (the person they report to)
    - Equity offered to the candidate (make this information a link to the candidate's exit scenarios spreadsheet)
    - Benefits (determined by the candidate's location)

-6. Prepare the exit scenarios spreadsheet.
+5. Prepare the exit scenarios spreadsheet.
 Enter the number of shares offered to the candidate, and the spreadsheet will update to reflect this.

    >**_Note:_** *Don't play with numbers in the exit scenarios spreadsheet.
 The revision history is visible to the candidate, and they might misunderstand.*

-7. Once both documents are complete, share the offer email draft, exit scenarios copy, and a link to the compensation decision, with Mike and Eric for CEO approval before sending offer email out.
+6. Once both documents are complete, People Ops will share the offer email draft, exit scenarios copy, and a link to the compensation decision with the CEO for approval before sending the offer email out.

-8. After Eric confirms that everything is correct, Mike or Zach will send the offer email.
-The offer email is copied directly from Google drive and sent to the candidate.
-When they send the offer, Mike or Zach will edit the permissions of the exit scenarios sheet and share it with the candidate.

-9. The CEO will confirm:
+The CEO will confirm:
-  - The "Roles" document has the job description and "Responsibilities" and "Experience" are both listed and look accurate.
-  - The Fleeties document has the correct manager and job title, and that the start date is not entered yet (so we can tell an offer has not been extended).
+  - The compensation decision has been documented sufficiently, and adjusted for cost of living.
-  - The candidate's LinkedIn link and preferred pronoun are listed.
+  - The candidate's LinkedIn URL and preferred pronoun are listed.
-  - That it makes business sense to make this hire by evaluating the likely cost in terms of base and equity pay, and reviewing the stock options pool.
+  - That it still makes business sense to make this offer by evaluating the likely cost in terms of base and equity pay, and reviewing the stock options pool.

    >**_Note:_** *When hiring an international employee, Pilot.co recommends starting the hiring process a month before the new employee's start date.*

+7. After obtaining CEO approval, People Ops will confirm that everything is correct, and loop in either the CEO or CTO, who will send the offer email.
+The offer email is copied directly from Google Drive into Gmail and sent to the candidate.
+When they send the offer, the CEO or CTO will edit the permissions of the exit scenarios sheet and share it with the candidate.

 ### Steps after an offer is accepted